mobizt/FirebaseClient/README.md

 }

 ```
-As the library is the Firebase (REST API) Client, but it also provides the extended functions to use in OTA update, filesystem download and upload as in the old library with cleaner and easy to read API and functions.
+As the library is the Firebase (REST API) Client, it also provides the extras functions to use in OTA update, filesystem download and upload as in the old library with cleaner and easy to read API and functions.

 The request payload and URL query parameters are supported as class object with the same names and types that represent the inputs and qury parameters that are available from Google API documentation.

-The function name or method is the same or identical to the Google API documentation unlesss some function names cannot be used due to prohibit keyword in C/C++, e.g. delete, visibility.
+The function name or method is the same or identical to the Google API documentation unlesss some function names cannot be used due to prohibit keyword in C/C++ language, e.g. delete, visibility.

 The library provides the placeholder struct for boolean, integer, float with custom precision, double with custom precision and object represents JSON or map and Array for input.

-The response payload returning result (output) is straightforward as String.

-> [!NOTE]
-> The async result in the async callback can be lived only inside the callback and it decontructed when async operation is complete.
-To take the data out from the async result callback, the static or glocal variable should be used to copy the data.

-If the size of payload string in async reseut is large, to copy the char array buffer directly, use `AsyncResult::payload().c_str()` instead.
+- `bool_t` is the laceholder class represents the `bool` value used in this libaray.
+The normal `bool` value is supported.

+- `number_t` is the laceholder class represents the `int`, `float` and `double` values used in this libaray.
+The normal `int`, `float` and `double` values are supported unless the default decimal places will be used for `float` and `double` values.

+- `string_t` is the placeholder class represents the string used in this libaray.
+The normal `String`, `const char*` are supported.

+- `object_t` is the placeholder class represents the `JSON` object and `JSON Array` object used in this libaray.

-There is no `JSON` serialization/deserialization utilized or provided in this library unless the `JsonWriter` utility class to create the `JSON` object placeholder (`object_t`).
+There is no `JSON` serialization/deserialization class in this library unless the `JsonWriter` utility class to create the `JSON` object placeholder (`object_t`) which will be available for user and also used in the examples.

-The `object_t` is the placeholder class represents the `JSON` object used in this libaray.

 - ### Realtime Database Usage